webconnex/slate/source/includes/_webhook_events.md

 Parameter | Default | Description
 --------- | ------- | ---------------------------------------------------------
+eventType | string  | registration
-eventId   | Integer | Id of the registration webhook event. eventType | string  | registration accountId | Integer | Id of the account formId    | Integer | Id of the form data      | object  | Object contains the complete payload for the registration meta      | object  | Object contains information about the webhook
+accountId | Integer | Id of the account formId    | Integer | Id of the form customerId | Integer | Id of the customer eventId   | Integer | Id of the registration webhook event. data      | object  | Object contains the complete payload for the registration meta      | object  | Object contains information about the webhook